 Greg has a BS in Biological Sciences from Arizona State University and is pursuing his PhD in Biomedical Informatics at Stanford University.

-Ramesh Nair, PhD (2014-current): Ramesh, Associate Director of Bioinformatics at SCGPM, heads up the Bioinformatics-as-a-Service resource for the GBSC, and is the bioinformatician-in-residence for the CIRM-initiated Stem Cell Center of Excellence (CESCG).
+2014-current: Ramesh, the Acting Director of Bioinformatics at SCGPM, heads up the Bioinformatics-as-a-Service resource for the GBSC, and is the bioinformatician-in-residence for the CIRM-initiated Stem Cell Center of Excellence (CESCG).
 He is responsible for diverse bioinformatics needs for the Center Initiated Projects and its extensive collaboration network.
-Prior to joining SCGPM, Ramesh was a Bioinformatics Analyst at Center for Cancer Systems Biology (CCSB) where among other things, he was sole developer of next-generation sequencing (NGS) pipelines for genome sequencing (Exome-Seq) applied to follicular lymphoma and transcriptome sequencing (RNA-Seq) applied to lung cancer tumor microenvironment.
-Prior to joining Stanford, he was a Sr. Scientist at various Biotech firms in Bay Area including Cobalt Biofuels, Iconix BioSciences (now Entelos), Lynx Therapeutics (now Illumina) and DuPont.
+Prior to joining SCGPM, Ramesh was a Bioinformatics Analyst at Center for Cancer Systems Biology (CCSB) where among other things, he was the sole developer of next-generation sequencing (NGS) pipelines for genome sequencing (Exome-Seq) applied to follicular lymphoma and transcriptome sequencing (RNA-Seq) applied to lung cancer tumor microenvironment.
+Prior to joining Stanford, he was a Senior Scientist at various Biotech firms in Bay Area, including Cobalt Biofuels, Iconix BioSciences (now Entelos), Lynx Therapeutics (now Illumina) and DuPont.
 Ramesh has a PhD in Chemical Engineering from Northwestern University and MTech in Biochemical Engineering and Biotechnology from Indian Institute of Technology Delhi.

-Nathaniel Watson, MS (2013-current): As a Bioinformatician at SCGPM, Nathaniel is responsible for bioinformatics for ENCODE ChIP-Seq lab informatics.
+2013-current: As a Bioinformatician at SCGPM, Nathaniel is responsible for bioinformatics for ENCODE ChIP-Seq processing.
 In an earlier role, he was responsible for Stanford Sequencing Center informatics.
-Prior to joining SCGPM, Nathaniel was Research Associate at Bayer Vegetable Seeds.
+Prior to joining SCGPM, Nathaniel was a Research Associate at Bayer Vegetable Seeds.
 He has a MS in Bioinformatics from the University of North Carolina at Charlotte.

 Yue has broad knowledge and solid experience in different bioinformatics fields, especially in next-generation sequencing data including RNA-seq, single cell RNA-seq, small RNA-seq, Ribosome profiling, ChiP seq, PAR-CLIP seq, ATAC-seq and other cutting-edge sequencing type.
 She has expertise in statistical modeling, library normalization, classification, programming and visualization.
 Yue has developed active and close collaboration with dozens of labs at Stanford and is continuing to bring her interdisciplinary knowledge and professional skills to help Stanford researchers achieve their goals.

-Philip Cayting, BS (2010-2013): As a Software Engineer at SCGPM, Philip developed high-throughput pipeline for scoring chromatin IP genomic sequencing (ChIP-Seq) results for one of the largest production centers of ENCODE consortium (then in phase 2) and performed standardized analysis.
-Prior to joining SCGPM, Philip was Programmer at at Gerstein Lab at Yale where he analyzed, mined and wrangled pseudogenes.
+2010-2013: As a Software Engineer at SCGPM, Philip developed a high-throughput pipeline for scoring chromatin IP genomic sequencing (ChIP-Seq) results for one of the largest production centers of the ENCODE consortium (then in phase 2) and performed standardized analysis.
+Prior to joining SCGPM, Philip was a Programmer at at Gerstein Lab at Yale where he analyzed, mined and wrangled pseudogenes.
 Philip has a BA in Applied Mathematics from UC Berkeley.

 After SCGPM, Philip joined Syapse as a Software Engineer.

-Nathan Hammond, PhD (2013-2016): As Software Engineer at SCGPM, Nate was responsible for development of the pipeline framework, Loom.
-Prior to joining SCGPM, Nathan worked as Quality Engineer and Application Support Engineer with Computational Biology group at Matlab Mathworks where he was responsible for Bioinformatics Toolbox (Next-Generation Sequencing, Microarray Analysis, Visualization Tools) and SimBiology (Modeling tool for Systems Biology, Pharmacokinetics/Pharmacodynamics).
+2013-2016: When he was a Software Engineer at SCGPM, Nate was responsible for development of the pipeline framework, Loom.
+Prior to joining SCGPM, Nathan worked as a Quality Engineer and Application Support Engineer with the Computational Biology group at Mathworks where he was responsible for the Bioinformatics Toolbox (Next-Generation Sequencing, Microarray Analysis, Visualization Tools) and SimBiology (Modeling tool for Systems Biology, Pharmacokinetics/Pharmacodynamics).
 He has a PhD in Mechanical Engineering from MIT where he designed peptide scaffolds with tailored mechanical properties for tissue engineering applications.
 He holds two patents for medical devices.

-Mingjie Wang, PhD (2015-2016): Mingjie was Microbiome Bioinformatician at SCGPM embedded with Ami Bhatt's lab.
+2015-2016: Mingjie was our Microbiome Bioinformatician at SCGPM embedded with Ami Bhatt's lab.
 Mingjie received his PhD in Bioinformatics from Indiana University Bloomington, where he worked with Prof. Yuzhen Ye on metagenomics and next generation sequencing.
 Prior to joining the SCGPM, he worked at Stanford with Dr. Michael Snyder and his iPoP team to analyze accuracy of some of the best practice tools and methods for various types of metagenomic samples.

 After SCGPM, Mingjie joined Synthetic Genomics as a bioinformatics scientist.

-Amin Zia, PhD (2013-current): As a Sr. Bioinformatician at SCGPM, Amin was responsible for development of “best-in-class” variant discovery pipeline for DNA-Seq data.
+2013-2016: As a Senior Bioinformatician at SCGPM, Amin was responsible for the development of “best-in-class” variant discovery pipelines for DNA-Seq data.
 This pipeline served Stanford Clinical Genomics Service (CSGS) pilot.

 The bioinformatics team at the Stanford Center for Genomics and Personalized Medicine (SCGPM) is a group of passionate and highly skilled individuals who like solving big problems that face today’s researchers in genomics-driven health care.
 The team works with a large number of researchers (grads, post-docs, faculty), and industry partners, and is responsible for several prestigious genomics projects.
 The solutions are often developed in an open source general purpose manner so that it can benefit the larger biomedical community at Stanford and elsewhere.